Public Summary of FOIA Procedures and Guidelines

 - Upholding the fee and issue a written determination indicating the specific basis that supports the required fee; or

-Within 45 days after receiving notice of MDHHS’s determination of the processing fee appeal, you may commence a civil action in the County Circuit Court for a fee reduction.
+Within 45 days after receiving notice of the Network180 Executive Director’s determination of the processing fee appeal, you may commence a civil action in the County Circuit Court for a fee reduction.
 If you prevail in the civil action by receiving a reduction of 50% or more of the total fee, the court may award all or appropriate amount of reasonable attorneys’ fees, costs and disbursements.
 If the court determines that Network180 acted arbitrarily and capriciously by charging an excessive fee, court may also award you punitive damages in the amount of $500.

 FOIA Request for Public Records